How can you protect your DEA Number?

 Identifiers for physicians, such as DEA numbers, allow them to prescribe controlled substances to the patients they serve.
 Further, abusers easily find these numbers on prescriptions pads which creates potential for theft.
 If someone steals your DEA number, what steps need to be taken, and what preventative methods are available?

-Reporting the occurrence of DEA number theft to your county’s local sheriff is mandated within the first 24 hours of discovery using DEA form 106 .
+Reporting the occurrence of DEA number theft of medication to your county’s local sheriff is mandated within the first 24 hours of discovery using DEA form 106 .
 If you fail to comply within this time frame, you face potential for a second degree misdemeanor.
-Some suggest that physicians who fall victim to this press charges against the person who committed the crime; however, this is not required.
+Some suggest that physicians who fall victim of DEA number theft or theft of medications to press charges against the person who committed the crime; however, this is not required.
 Filing charges against the perpetrator suggests that a physician unknowingly became a part of the violation.
 On the other hand, taking matters to the courts places the offense on the perpetrators record for any future employers or doctors to see.

-Also, the Drug Enforcement Agency (DEA) requires physicians report theft to the DEA within one business day of discovery.
+Also, the Drug Enforcement Agency (DEA) requires physicians report theft of medication to the DEA within one business day of discovery.
 To determine the significance of the specific loss, the DEA provides these identifiers:

 (1) The actual quantity of controlled substances lost in relation to the type of business;

 (3) Whether the loss of the controlled substances can be associated with access to those controlled substances by specific individuals, or whether the loss can be attributed to unique activities that may take place involving the controlled substances;

 (4) A pattern of losses over a specific time period, whether the losses appear to be random, and the results of efforts taken to resolve the losses; and, if known,